lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline7.md

 </p>

-### Great Discussion!
+### Stories Behind the Scenes!

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/discuss.png" width="301" height="346" /></p>

-During Lady H.'s exploration stage, she had some great discussions on StackOverflow!
-Let's hear the story!
+Sometimes, while working hard on something, unexpected surprises can pop up!

-She started with asking for help about airflow data transfer issue, not only she got the solution from user Talgat but also got a suggestion from user Hamza for trying out ZenML.
-Although, as ZenML's Co-Founder, it's natural for Hamza to recommend their products, since Lady H. was looking for better tools than Luigi and Airflow at that time, Hamza's suggestion still provided her a hope.
+Lady H. sought help for an Airflow data transfer issue and received both a solution from Talgat and a suggestion from Hamza to try ZenML.
+As ZenML's co-founder, Hamza's recommendation was expected, but since Lady H. was exploring alternatives to Luigi and Airflow, his suggestion gave her hope.

-Later it turned out this extra exploration was a good one!
-ZenML was showing a smooth airflow setup experience, and it not only solved airflow data transfer issue but also provides a more flexible solution.
-Having gained so much excitment, the only challenge left for Lady H. was to show the DAG on the airflow UI.
-She asked Hamza again and got fast response, it was thrilling to hear that he was about to create a ticket for the problem solving.
-Finally, the problem was solved and it posed such a great learning experience to Lady H.
+Later, it turned out that this extra exploration paid off!
+ZenML offered a seamless Airflow setup experience, resolving the data transfer issue while providing a more flexible solution.
+Excited by the progress, Lady H.'s only remaining challenge was to display the DAG on the Airflow UI.
+She reached out to Hamza again and quickly received a response—it was exciting to hear that he was about to open a ticket to address the issue.
+In the end, the problem was resolved, making it a valuable learning experience for Lady H! 🎉 💖

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/great_discussion.png" width="1000" height="700" />
 </p>

-This is not the only great discussion Lady H. had with strangers who are also passionate about what they are doing.
-When time passed by, Lady H. is gaining more and more such inspiring stories, being enpowered to keep exploring and keep learning 💖

 🌻 Check the discussions [here][3] and [here][4]